Science of Reading Badge Rubric

 • Applicant describes at least one high-quality example of a prior professional learning engagement focused on the science of reading and its connections to a specific HQIM, and

-• Applicant’s hiring process ensures that staff who design and facilitate professional learning engagements are highly qualified and knowledgeable in the science of reading.
+• Applicant describes a detailed vetting and/or training process to ensure that staff who design and facilitate professional learning engagements are highly qualified and knowledgeable in the science of reading.

 1 point: